AwarewarAlmighty/SenseHarvest/README.md

 - **Passport.js:** Authentication middleware for Node.js.
 - **JWT:** For implementing JSON Web Tokens for secure authentication.

+## Hardware

+This project integrates with the following IoT hardware components:

+-   Soil Sensor
+-   RFID Sensor
+-   Temperature and Humidity Sensor
+-   Gas Sensor
+-   Buzzer
+-   4x LEDs for status indication

+## Project Structure

+The project is organized into two main directories:

+-   **`/server`**: Contains the backend application built with Node.js and Express.
+It handles the API endpoints, database interactions, and user authentication.
+-   **`/src`**: Contains the frontend application built with React and Vite.
+It includes all the UI components, pages, and client-side logic.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.